 Sometimes, the most well-balanced schedules aren’t enough to ward off bouts of depression and anxiety.
 When that happens, there are still a lot of tools at your disposal to start feeling better.
 In addition to more traditional avenues like talk therapy, medication and meditating, you can also get a mood boost by upgrading the space around you to better fit your needs.

 As we’ve mentioned on the blog before, updating your home can improve your mental health — and that extends far beyond your typical bedroom makeover for a better night’s sleep.
-Updating your home office to include plants, calming colors, comfortable chairs and soothing scents can make a world of difference in how you feel when you start your work day.
+Updating your home office to include wellness add-ons like plants, calming colors, comfortable chairs and soothing scents can make a world of difference in how you feel when you start your work day.
 Even moving your office to a room with more natural light can bring about positive improvements such as reduced eye strain, headaches and drowsiness.
 And the best part?
 Some of these devices can even make your job easier.

 Office tech to make your life easier